The Battle of Nagyharsány in 1687

 It was about 5 P.M. when the units of Eugene of Savoy and Jean Louis de Rabutin launched their attack.
 The Christian army got deployed in three lines, led by two cavalry brigades.
 When they reached the Turk trenches, the riders waited for the infantry, then attacked the enemy.
 Eugene of Savoy has particularly distinguished himself by his bravery.

-The defenders were soon forced out from the trenches and they marched to take up new positions behind the second line of trenches.
+The defenders were soon forced out of the trenches and they marched to take up new positions behind the second line of trenches.
 Yet, the Ottoman cavalry that was supposed to cover their sides, fled.
 The Janissaries were abandoned by their cavalry, and most of the 10-12,000 Janissaries were slaughtered by the Imperials.

 The confused enemy was forced into the marshland of the Karasica River.
 Many died there or drowned in the Dráva River.
 The German cavalry gave no mercy to the runners.
 On the other side, the Christian riders who had set out from the western part of the army planned to surround the Ottomans but they were too late: the Ottomans could reach the crossing at the Dráva River at Eszék sooner.
 The Grand Vizier was able to re-organize his army only at Pétervárad Castle.